notfixingit3/wireguard_pihole/README.md

 9/30/23 Removed user having to specify interface in vars
 9/26/23 Got bored, started this

-# Sometimes the lie is easier to live with ~ Tom M
+# Sometimes the lie is easier to live with ~ Tom